-The trap, or the curved pipe in the bottom of a toilet's bowl, is designed to keep sewer gases out of the house.
-The curved trap holds water in the pipe, creating a barrier to sewer gases.
-When you do not use the toilet for a long time, the trap will dry out.
-How quickly the trap dries depends on humidity levels in the house.
-With the water gone, the sewer gases can enter the bathroom.
-You can prevent this from happening by flushing less-used toilets periodically to keep the trap full.
+The drain traps—the curved pipes in the bottom of your sinks and toilet bowl—are designed to keep sewer gases out of the house.
+The curved trap holds water in the pipe, creating a physical barrier to gases rising up from the sewer system.
+When you do not use the toilet or sink for a long time, the trap will dry out, opening a pathway for gases to enter your home.
+How quickly the trap dries out will depends on humidity levels in the house and how frequently the plumbing is used.
+You can prevent this from happening by flushing rarely used toilets periodically and running water through unused sinks to keep the trap full.

-Organisms that live in the sewer may find a way through the toilet's trap, especially if it dries out for a period of time, and take up residence in the bowl.
-The organisms will live just under the rim, by the portholes where the water from the tank drains into the bowl each time you flush.
-The rushing water over the organisms can let off some foul smells.
-A toilet brush and toilet cleaner will not eliminate the organisms.
-You must pour several cups of bleach down the toilet's overflow pipe, located in the tank, to eliminate the organisms and the smell.
+Bacteria that live in the sewer may find a way through the toilet's trap, especially if it dries out for a period of time, and they may take up residence in the bowl.
+Usually they will live just under the rim, by the portholes where the water from the tank drains into the bowl each time you flush.
+The rushing water over these bacterial colonies can let off some foul smells.
+A toilet brush and toilet cleaner typically does not eliminate the bacteria.
+Instead, pour several cups of bleach down the toilet's overflow pipe, located inside the tank, to kill the bacteria, and the smell.

 Clean Your Pipes

 Even if you clean your bathroom sinks regularly, you probably don't clean the inside of your pipes.
 Unfortunately, a stinky layer of biofilm often forms inside sink pipes where it is constantly exposed to the air in your bathroom.
 To get rid of this smell, remove the sink stopper or drain assembly and clean the inside of the pipe with a bottle brush and a cleaning solution comprised of two tablespoons of organic bleach and one quart of hot water.